-The Housing Authority can implement the HOT-PHA within the existing HUD guidelines, including the following:
+The PHA can implement the HOT-PHA within existing HUD guidelines, including the following:

-This section allows the PHA to “establish requirements or restrictions concerning debt secured by the home.”
-The PHA can thus require that the Participant’s Mortgage Payment include the accelerated principal payment.
+Allows the PHA to “establish requirements or restrictions concerning debt secured by the home.”
+The PHA can thus require that the Participant’s mortgage payment include the accelerated principal payment.
 All PHA financing or affordability requirements would need to be described in the PHA administrative plan.

-This section allows for NACA’s no down payment mortgage if the PHA can demonstrate in its Annual Plan that it has the capacity, or will have the capacity, to successfully operate a HUD/PHA homeownership program.
+Allows for NACA’s no down payment mortgage if the PHA can demonstrate in its Annual Plan that it has the capacity, or will have the capacity, to successfully operate a HUD/PHA homeownership program.
 There is no requirement for a minimum credit score, minimum savings, or other limitations.
-This allows NACA’s Best in America Mortgage to be effectively utilized.
+This allows for NACA’s Best in America Mortgage.

-Property types can be single family, condos or coops.
+Defines property types to be single family, condominiums, or co-ops.
 Properties can also be new construction if the unit is under construction or already built.

-NACA is the largest HUD approved counseling intermediary and provides about twenty percent of the counseling in the country.
-NACA provides both pre and post-purchase counseling that far exceeds HUD requirements.
+NACA is the largest HUD approved counseling intermediary and provides more than thirty percent of the housing counseling in the country.
+NACA provides both pre- and post-purchase counseling that far exceeds HUD requirements.
 NACA’s comprehensive housing counseling has been recognized as the national standard.

 Participants will not have to repay any of the homeownership assistance since they would be receiving the HAP for ten years, and at the end of ten years the homeownership assistance subject to recapture will be zero.

 The following maximum mortgage amount example uses the Standard Payment, based on number of bedrooms, as the mortgage payment.
-It shows the maximum purchase loan amount using NACA’s 20-year one and one-half percent (150 basis points) below market fully amortizing conventional market mortgage.
-It also shows for disabled and retired Participants NACA’s 30-year one percent (100 basis points) below market fully amortizing conventional mortgage.
-The maximum purchase price can be increased with government, other grants and support.
+It shows the maximum purchase loan amount using NACA’s 20-year one and one-half percent (150 basis points) below market fully amortizing mortgage.
+It also shows for disabled and retired Participants NACA’s 30-year one percent (100 basis points) below market fully amortizing mortgage.
+The maximum purchase price can be increased with government, other grants, and support.

-- Grant / government support of 3% of the loan amount applied to interest-rate buy-down
+- Grant/government support for 3% of the loan amount applied to interest-rate buy-down

 - 20-year term: 5.00%